28 Downstream clusters #

 helm chart would look like:

-User Git repository strucutre:
+User Git repository structure:

 <user_repository_root> ├── longhorn │ └── fleet.yaml └── longhorn-crd └── fleet.yaml